ejVasco/.dotfiles/arch-desktop-main/README.md

 - .zshrc stuff (compare to pc)
 - also compare old config.sh file to see what i'm forgetting, cant rember rn tbh
 - add checks for enable stuff in the config.sh, I rembember chatgpt showed me an example
-- do tmux, hyprland, waybar, kitty configs first
+- do tmux, hyprland, waybar, kitty, nvim configs first
+- look into these packages since i dont have them installed: hypridle, hyprlock, hyprpaper, hyprpolkitagent, hyprsunset, hyprsysteminfo